linder-r/db-capstone-project/README.md

 https://www.coursera.org/learn/database-engineer-capstone?specialization=meta-database-engineer

 ### The files and screenshots in the repository include:
-- Image of the data model of a MySQL database "little_lemon_db"
+- Image of the data model of the MySQL database "little_lemon_db"
-- SQL-files to set up a MySQL database "little_lemon_db" (including tables, data, procedures...)
+- SQL-files to set up the MySQL database "little_lemon_db" (including tables, data, procedures...)
-- Jupyter Notebook of a database client
+- Jupyter Notebook of a MySQL-Python database client
 - Tableau Workbook containing data analysis of the fake company "Little Lemon"
 - xlsx-file with fake company data "LittleLemon_data.xlsx"